rskntroot/rskio/traefik/tls/required.md

 # Required

-this dir is required to enable traefik to start as it is bound
+this dir is required to enable traefik letsencrypt

-this enables traefik log persistence